Preparing for Law School

 Some general considerations for anyone contemplating law school:

-* Visit the Georgia Tech School of Public Policy Pre-Law Web site.
-It contains an overview of our pre-law program and the law school application process.
+* Visit the Georgia Tech School of Public Policy pre-law website at www.prelaw.gatech.edu.
+It contains an overview of the pre-law program and the law school application process.
 Students and parents are also invited to subscribe to the pre-law newsletter to stay up to date on various matters related to pre-law and law school.
 Click here for subscription instructions.

 * Take some pre-law classes at Georgia Tech.
-Our Law, Science, & Technology minor or pre-law certificate will help you make a more informed decision about whether to go to law school.
+The Law, Science, & Technology minor or a pre-law certificate helps students make a more informed decision about whether law school is right for them.

-* Take at least two classes that will require a 10-15 page research paper.
-Additional paper classes would be helpful.
+* Take at least two classes that will require a 10 to 15 page research paper.
 Effective writing skills are critical to success in law school and law practice.

-* Engage in extra-curricular activities such as mock trial competition, which will also help you make a more informed decision about law school.
-Mock trial will be fun, will begin teaching fundamental skills, and will look good on a resume.
-The mock trial team requires a serious commitment, so students should not expect to get by with minimal effort just to fill out their resumes.
+* Engage in extra-curricular activities such as a mock trial competition, which also helps students make a more informed decision about law school.
+Mock trials are fun, teach fundamental skills, and look good on a resume.
+Be advised, however, that the mock trial team requires a serious commitment, so students should not expect to get by with minimal effort just to fill out their resumes.

-* Get to know some of your professors who you may want to ask for letters of recommendation.
+* Get to know some of your professors from whom you may want to ask for letters of recommendation.
 Ask for recommendations well before you need them.
 Don't expect a professor to complete a letter within a week after you ask for it.

 Some specific considerations for students as the application season approaches:

-* Become familiar with the Law School Admissions Council (LSAC/LSDAS) Web site at www.lsac.org.
+* Become familiar with the Law School Admissions Council (LSAC/LSDAS) website.
 The site contains critical information regarding the LSAT and the application process.
-Most students apply to law school through the LSDAS.
+Most students apply to law school through the CAS, formerly known as the LSDAS.